Fiberglass Pool Contractor — All of Marion County, FL

 Yes.
 Many Marion County communities — including portions of The Villages (Sumter County border areas), gated communities in Ocala, and Silver Springs Shores — have HOA or architectural review requirements for pool additions.
 Our Ocala team prepares complete HOA submission packages including site drawings, product specifications, and material samples where required.
 We are experienced with Marion County HOA communities and can advise on likely approval timelines before construction begins.

 Call our Ocala branch directly at (352) 897-8972 or submit a request through our online estimate form at coolpoolfl.com/estimate.
-A licensed Cool Pool of Florida representative will schedule a site visit to your Marion County property, review your backyard dimensions, soil conditions, and any HOA or setback requirements, and provide a detailed written estimate.
+A Cool Pool of Florida specialist will schedule a site visit to your Marion County property, review your backyard dimensions, soil conditions, and any HOA or setback requirements, and provide a detailed written estimate.
 There is no cost or obligation for the estimate.